smudge/decks/railsconf-2022/slides.md

 Photo by <a href="https://unsplash.com/@kellysikkema?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kelly Sikkema</a> on <a href="https://unsplash.com/s/photos/notebook?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </div>

 <!--

-without any more slides, because we can just look at the things we've done above.
+I think we can cross this out... without any more slides, because we can just look at the things we've done above.
 -->

 ---